-A single column (of double precision type) with TTYPE="UTC" contains periodic timestamps: each cell in this column contains an array (perhaps of length 1) giving the UTC timestamps (in seconds relative to DATE-OBS) for the so-called reference stream.
+A single column (of double precision type) with TTYPE="UTC" contains periodic timestamps: each cell in this column contains an array (perhaps of length 1) giving the UTC timestamps (in Unix time, i.e. seconds since midnight Jan 1, 1970) for the so-called reference stream.
 One such timestamp comes from each telemetry network message.
 The column containing the data for the reference stream is identified by the REFSTRM keyword, and will be the most rapidly-sampled stream in the table.
 If several streams have equal-fastest sampling, one will be chosen arbitrarily as the reference stream to which the timestamps apply.

 The table will normally be structured such that each row corresponds to a single chunk of telemetry for the reference stream.
-For two synchronised streams A and B with sample rates of 5 kHz and 10 Hz respectively, the table might be arranged as follows (where ( ...) represents a single cell):
+For two synchronised streams A and B with sample rates of 5 kHz and 10 Hz respectively, the table might be arranged as follows (where (...) represents a single cell):

+'''

-(1×UTC) (5000×A) (10×B) (1×UTC) (5000×A) (10×B) (1×UTC) (5000×A) (10×B) etc.
+(1×UTC) (5000×A) (10×B)

+(1×UTC) (5000×A) (10×B)

+'''

+'''

+(1 \times UTC) (5000 \times A) (10 \times B) etc.

+'''